JohnADeady/Programming-Scripting-Project-18/README.md

  * petal length in cm
  * petal width in cm

-Based on the combination of these four features, Fisher developed a linear discriminant model to distinguish the species from each other.(Ref [Wikipedia](https://en.wikipedia.org/wiki/Iris_flower_data_set))
+Based on the combination of these four features, Fisher developed a linear discriminant model to distinguish the species from each other. [[1]](https://en.wikipedia.org/wiki/Iris_flower_data_set)

 <img src="https://diwashrestha.com/wp-content/uploads/2017/09/images.jpg" height="200" width="600">